A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

-\textbf{Two-stage schemes (offline approximation).} This scheme includes blocks 1 and 2.
+This scheme includes blocks B1 and B2 in Figure \ref{fig_la_gran_polla}.
 A \textit{two-stage} scheme consists in running Monte Carlo algorithm on a fixed surrogate, that has been built offline, i.e., before the start of the algorithm.
 This scheme is preferred when the computational budget is limited in advance, so it is all devoted to the surrogate construction.
 This scheme is very common in, e.g., the calibration of expensive computer codes \cite{bliznyuk2008bayesian,cleary2021calibrate}.
-The estimators derived from this scheme are biased (w.r.t.\ $m(\vtheta)$).
-However, since this scheme does not imply obtaining costly realizations $\widetilde{m}(\vtheta)$ in the second stage, the algorithms can be run for many iterations and produce estimators with low variance.
+The estimators derived from this scheme are biased, i.e., {$\mu_M(\vtheta)\neq 0$}.
+However, since this scheme does not imply obtaining costly realizations $\widetilde{p}_M(\vtheta)$ in the second stage, the algorithms can be run for many iterations and produce estimators with low variance.
 For this scheme to be worth, the decrease in variance must compensate the presence of bias.

-Recent methods proposed in the literature follow this scheme.
-For instance, in \cite{drovandi2018accelerating}, a pilot run of Monte-Carlo-within-Metropolis is carried out using unbiased estimates of the likelihood function, in order to obtain the design points and build a GP surrogate of $\log p(\vtheta)$.
-In \cite{jarvenpaa2021parallel}, a GP regression model of $\log p(\vtheta)$ is built from noisy realizations by sequentially maximizing sophisticated acquisition functions, derived from Bayesian decision theory/Bayesian experimental design.
-In \cite{park2020function}, they propose accelerating algorithms for doubly intractable posteriors by replacing the IS estimates (of the ratio of intractable constants) with estimates provided by a surrogate.
-This surrogate is built in a previous stage using GPs on the outputs of exchange algorithm runs.
+Recent methods proposed in the literature follow this scheme \cite{drovandi2018accelerating,park2020function,jarvenpaa2021parallel,jarvenpaa2019abc,Gutmann15}.